liferay/lexicon-site/src/pages/docs/patterns/dropdowns.md

 A dropdown menu can contain any kind of basic form component / element like text field, list of options, list of options with radio buttons, list of options with checkboxes, or button.

-Dropdowns have a maximum witdh of 240px.
+Dropdowns have a maximum width of 240px.
 When an entry text doesn't fit into the available space, use 2 lines.
-The text in each entry should be short and specific enought to not use more than one line.
+The text in each entry should be short and specific enough to not use more than one line.

-Maximun height is established in 600px for desktop and 400px in mobile.
+Maximum height is established in 600px for desktop and 400px in mobile.
 Vertical scroll is allowed when the content exceeds the limit.

 The distance from the button to the dropdown is 8px.